jamesBrennan/cotton-tail/README.md

 [![Depfu](https://badges.depfu.com/badges/4a33988ba774e985f135172f5f17d86f/overview.svg)](https://depfu.com/github/jamesBrennan/cotton-tail?project_id=6465)
 [![Code Climate](https://codeclimate.com/github/codeclimate/codeclimate/badges/gpa.svg)](https://codeclimate.com/github/jamesBrennan/cotton-tail)

 CottonTail provides a simple DSL for consuming messages from a RabbitMQ server.
+It lets you declare RabbitMQ queues and routing-key patterns as elegantly as you declare HTTP routes in a web framework, processes messages through a familiar middleware pipeline, and keeps all the AMQP/Bunny plumbing out of sight.

-This gem is in early development.
+This gem is in development.
 The API will be unstable until the 1.0.0 release.

 ## Installation